‘Baby Trump’ balloon slashed at Alabama appearance

 TUSCALOOSA, Ala.
-(AP) — A towering Baby Trump protest balloon was knifed and deflated by someone unhappy with its appearance during President Donald Trump’s Saturday trip to Alabama, organizers said.
+(AP & WIAT) — A towering Baby Trump protest balloon was knifed and deflated by someone unhappy with its appearance during President Donald Trump’s Saturday trip to Alabama, organizers said.

 The incident occurred during Trump’s visit to watch the University of Alabama football game.
 The balloon, which is over 20 feet (6.1 meters) tall, was set up in a nearby park.